With Arms Wide Open

 "With Arms Wide Open" is a song by American rock band Creed.
-It was released on April 18, 2000, as the third single from their second studio album, Human Clay.
+The power ballad was released on April 18, 2000, as the third single from their second studio album, Human Clay.
 The song reached number one on the US Billboard Hot 100 in November 2000, becoming the band's first and only song to top the chart.
 The song also received honors at the 43rd Annual Grammy Awards in 2001, being nominated for Best Rock Vocal Performance by a Duo or Group, as well as Scott Stapp and Mark Tremonti winning the Grammy Award for Best Rock Song.

 Writing and recording

-Scott Stapp began writing the lyrics to the song in early 1998 during the My Own Prison tour, when he found out that his then wife Hillaree Burns was pregnant with his first child, Jagger.
-According to Stapp the song was written in 15 minutes at soundcheck.
-Stapp overheard guitarist Mark Tremonti playing and loved what he heard so much that he ran in and told Tremonti to just keep playing as Stapp began singing his lyrics.
+Scott Stapp began writing the lyrics to "With Arms Wide Open" in early 1998 while touring to support Creed's debut album My Own Prison when he found out that his then-wife Hillaree Burns was pregnant with his first child, Jagger.
+According to Stapp the song was written in just fifteen minutes during a soundcheck.
+Stapp overheard guitarist Mark Tremonti playing an improvised melody and loved what he heard so much that he ran in and told Tremonti to just keep playing as Stapp began singing his lyrics.